Last minute beachclub offers

 The mountain biking is aimed at beginner to intermediates.
 Routes skirt the base of the national park, mainly on gravelly fire roads.
 There's loads of potential for more rides and our resourceful bike guides will be on a mission to discover loads more routes for all levels.

-Back at the beachclub, there's six tennis courts with inclusive daily coaching and free play.
+Back at the beachclub, there are six tennis courts with inclusive daily coaching and free play.
 If you're a keen player you can get some intensive coaching with the premium tennis pack.
 With just eight places available you'll get some quality time with the coaches, but we do recommend you pre-book before travel to save your space.

 Join us on week commencing 15 July and you'll be able to play with Mark Petchey (former GB player and coach to Andy Murray).
 Mark will be at the beachclub all week and is running three pre-bookable clinics for players of all abilities.